thomcc/cargo-lichking/README.md

-# cargo-lichking <small>automated LIcense CHecKING for rust</small>
+# cargo-lichking

-`cargo lichking` is a [Cargo][] subcommand that checks licensing information for dependencies. **Liches are not lawyers**, the information output from this tool is provided as a hint to where you may need to look for licensing issues but in no way represents legal advice or guarantees correctness.
+Automated *li*cense *ch*ec*king* for rust. `cargo lichking` is a [Cargo][] subcommand that checks licensing information for dependencies.

+**Liches are not lawyers**, the information output from this tool is provided as a hint to where you may need to look for licensing issues but in no way represents legal advice or guarantees correctness.
+The tool relies at a minimum on package metadata containing correct licensing information, this is not guaranteed so for real license checking it's necessary to verify all dependencies manually.

 To get a list of all your (transitive) dependencies licenses just run `cargo lichking`.
 To check license compatibility based off this [License Slide][] by